makomm/nestjs-react/Readme.md

 	npm install
 	npm run start

-It will be running in the same port you configured in you `.env` file
+It will be running in the same port you configured in you `.env` file.

+You can find database samples to populate Mongo under `databa-samples` folder.

 ## Frontend
-The frontend is built using React (Node v14.18).
+The frontend is under `fe/` and is built using React (Node v14.18).

 ### How to run
 You will also need to create a `.env` file and set the following vars: